 The lowdown: As this flightless bird brays harshly it’s sometimes known as a Jackass Penguin, a terrific name for a college band but perhaps not as dignified as the bird’s other moniker, African Penguin.
 But we already digress.
-These male papa penguins are monogamous and swell at co-parenting, working with mom to raise and feed their offspring.
+These male papa penguins are monogamous and are swell at co-parenting, working with mom to raise and feed their offspring.

 Where to see them: Southern Africa’s Cape of Good Hope, which you’ll visit on The Travel+Leisure World’s Best Safari.

 The lowdown: Hippopotamus dads, like our African penguin friends, do their fair share of parenting, especially during baby’s first year.
 When it comes to protecting the family in and around the rivers and lakes in which they live, mom and dad have an interesting division of labour: Mom focuses on protecting their young from dangers within the water while dad patrols the waterway’s perimeter to ward off lions, crocodiles, and other predators who pose a danger to their family.

-Where to see them: Botswana.
+Where to see them: South Africa.
 Richard Branson’s Ulusaba Game Reserve, among the places to witness papa and mama hippos gambol, is among the delightful luxury lodges you’ll visit when you venture From Cape to Delta.